bytemat/anpr-system/README.md

 # Automatic Number Plate Recognition (ANPR) System

-### A real-time ANPR system built with Flask and YOLOv8, designed to detect and read license plates in Paraguay.
+### A real-time ANPR system built with Flask and YOLOv8 for detecting Paraguay license plates.

-This project demonstrates how to build a real-time Automatic Number Plate Recognition (ANPR) system that can identify license plates from Paraguay.
-The system uses YOLOv8 for detection and Flask for the web interface, tailored for both the traditional red plates and the new blue MERCOSUR plates.
+This project implements a real-time Automatic Number Plate Recognition (ANPR) system that detects and reads license plates in Paraguay.
+Using YOLOv8 for detection and Flask for the web interface, the system supports both the traditional red plates and the new blue MERCOSUR plates.

 ### Key Features:
 - Real-time license plate recognition for vehicles in Paraguay